 - Research may be for either pay or credit*

-- At least six of the nine required hours should be on the same topic
+- At least 6 of the 9 required hours should be on the same topic

 - Complete a research proposal outlining a research topic and project for the thesis